We believe that we are part of a highly intelligent system.

 This works in the short term for producing maximum profits and calorie output, but in the long run it damages the forest system, leaving the land exhausted, exposed, and forever altered.

-Agroforestry is different.
-It is an emerging agricultural technology with the potential to reshape how we interact with the planet.
+Agroforestry is different is an emerging agricultural technology with the potential to reshape how we interact with the planet.

 Agroforestry is about encouraging a more integrated social, ecological, and cultural use of the land.
 Instead of machines and mega-businesses defining how farming is done, agroforestry takes the logic of the forest, and the practices of traditional land-use, and transforms them into live-giving relations with the creatures, people, and communities who work and live upon it.
 In the Amazon, the lungs of a changing world, it is more important than ever to restore more holistic relations to land.